-Jonathan Taplin is the author of Move Fast and Break Things, a book about the formation and rise of new technology companies with libertarian ideologies.
-Focusing on three monopolistic giants—Google, Facebook and Amazon—he argues that they’ve become engines for increasing inequality.
+Jonathan Taplin is the author of Move Fast and Break Things: How Facebook, Google, and Amazon Cornered Culture and Undermined Democracy, a book about the formation and rise of new technology companies with libertarian ideologies.
+Focusing on three monopolistic technogiants—Facebook, Google, and Amazon—he argues that they’ve become engines for increasing inequality.
 The revenues are colossal, yet they employ few people in comparison to normal companies.
 He speaks with us in this interview about surveillance capitalism and the dubious notion that disruption is a moral good.

 Your book’s subtitle neatly summarizes your argument: How Facebook, Google and Amazon Have Cornered Culture and Undermined Democracy.
 How did this happen?

 The basic thesis is that the internet was originally conceived as a decentralized medium, but starting in the late eighties, a few people—Jeff Bezos of Amazon, Larry Page of Google, Peter Thiel, who was an investor in Facebook—came at the world from a very libertarian point of view.
 They understood that the internet could be a winner-takes-all business.
 They set out to create that, so there would be a need for only one search engine (Google), a need for only one e-commerce portal (Amazon) and eventually a need for only one social media giant (Facebook).
 Essentially, they’ve accomplished that.

 My argument is that this has been bad for culture, bad for musicians and artists, and bad for democracy.

 And we allowed this to happen?